Wildlife Guide: Maned Wolf

 Maned wolves are found in the wet grasslands of Paraguay, Argentina and Bolivia and especially the Cerrado and Pantanal regions of Brazil.
 They favor open wet grasslands or mixed forest with open grassland areas and wet fields that occasionally flood.
 Their long legs are an adaptation to their tall grass habitat.

-They like some shrub density for cover and shade, but usually avoid areas with forest canopy.
+Maned wolves like some shrub density for cover and shade, but usually avoid areas with forest canopy.
 Some populations move into croplands because of the large numbers of small rodents that inhabit them.
 Maned wolves are more active in cooler weather, traveling further to forage.
 A typical defended range can be up to up to 10 – 12 square miles (27-30 sq km).
-The best places to experience maned wolves are in Brazil.
+The best places to experience maned wolves are in the Brazilian Cerrado or Pantanal.

 Brazil's Cerrado is one of the most bio-diverse regions on the planet - and disappearing faster than the Amazon rainforest.
 Photo: Thanks to Dr. Charles Munn III and SouthWild Wolf camps.

-According to the World Wildlife Foundation (WWF) the Cerrado has the unfortunate distinction of being destroyed at an even faster rate than the neighboring rainforest.
+According to the World Wildlife Foundation (WWF), the Cerrado has the unfortunate distinction of being destroyed at an even faster rate than the neighboring rainforest.
 Only 20% of its original vegetation remains intact. – less than 3% is protected.
-At this rate Conservation International estimates it will be gone in 25 years.
+At this rate, Conservation International estimates it will be gone in 25 years.
 What will be lost?
-1,600 known species of mammals, birds, and reptiles and 10,000 known plants – how many undiscovered is anyone’s guess.
-Among the endangered species found in the Corrado are: the giant ant eater, marsh and pampas deer, the jaguar and of course, our timid, beautiful, and threatened maned wolf.
+1,600 known species of mammals, birds, and reptiles and 10,000 known plants – how many undiscovered is anyone’s guess?
+Among the endangered species found in the Corrado are the giant anteater, marsh and pampas deer, the jaguar, and our timid, beautiful, and threatened maned wolf.

 Enemies and Threats